MWPatterson2000/GPOBackup/README.md

 - 2017-08-18 - Added Changed GPO Report and eMail Notification for GPO's that changed
 - 2017-08-25 - Added Unlinked GPO Report
 - 2017-08-31 - Changed Location for Variables to start of Script, Code Cleanup & Formatting
-- 2017-12-08 - Added moving to sub folder for yearto keep clutter down, could take it down to mmonth as well by changing $year from "yyyy" to "yyyy-MM"
+- 2017-12-08 - Added moving to sub folder for year to keep clutter down, could take it down to month as well by changing $year from "yyyy" to "yyyy-MM"
 - 2017-12-27 - Cleanup
 - 2018-01-31 - Added check to not send emails
-- 2019-01-02 - Changed Text color and added message abount which GPO it was backing up incase it gives an error on backup
+- 2019-01-02 - Changed Text color and added message about which GPO it was backing up incase it gives an error on backup
 - 2019-01-10 - Added PolicyDefinition Folder Backup
 - 2019-01-10 - Cleanup
 - 2019-08-22 - Added ability to copy to SharePoint